gertjana/gertjanassies.dev/content/240125_rust_on_esp32_2_hardware.md

 The previous [article](/blog/240101_rust_on_esp32) was about try-ing to get Rust running on a esp32 microcontroller.

-Now a smaller blog that speaks a bit about the hardware.

-In there I started to set it up as a charger for an Electric Vehicle, lets dive in to that by desiging the hardware
+In there I started to set up as a charger for an Electric Vehicle, lets dive more into that by desiging the hardware

 A simple as possible charger should: